isabelmavery/portfolio/README.md

 - [ ] add animation when you click play on music plus different options
 - [ ] build a game and stick it in the fun section
 - [ ] add dates to resume in --pretty-purple
+- [ ] margin on resume/menu plus cnbg back to 35px

 <!-- ### Deployment